-- Attracted more than $110 million in follow-on funding.
+- Attracted over $110 million in follow-on funding.

 As these companies and technologies continue to mature, IW anticipates all of the abovementioned metrics will increase substantially.

-The sustainability of the Research Commercialization Program is derived from the increased pipeline of quality candidates that the program generates for IW’s primary investment vehicle – The IW Seed Fund.
-By supporting companies throughout the commercialization process, IW is able to coach entrepreneurs through common challenges associated with early stage growth, strengthening a company’s ability to attract seed, angel and venture funding, and ultimately scale successfully.
-Technologies supported through the initiative have become successful companies that have provided IW with healthy returns on its investments.
-These returns not only fund the administration of future grants through the Research Commercialization Program, but they also reduce the organization’s dependence on outside funding sources, improving IW’s overall operational efficiency and sustainability.
+The sustainability of the Research Commercialization Program is derived from the increased deal flow the program generates for IW’s primary investment vehicle.
+Technologies supported through the initiative have raised over $110 million in follow-on funding and have provided IW with significant returns on its investments.
+These returns not only fund the administration of future grants through the Research Commercialization Program; they also reduce the organization’s dependence on outside funding sources, improving IW’s overall operational efficiency and sustainability.

-UEDA Awards of Excellence Finalists presented at the Annual Summit in Santa Fe on September 29-30, 2014.
+UEDA Awards of Excellence Finalists presented at the Annual Summit in Pittsburgh on October 28, 2013.
 Summit attendees then voted for the best initiative in each category.